JacobGodby/CS471WorkflowsHomeworkAssignment/README.md

 - FIRST TASK6 COMMIT
 This assignment will incentivize you to get familiar with the different GitHub workflow strategies for:
 - SECOND TASK6 COMMITintegrating/merging pull requests and
-- establishing traceability between commits, tasks and pull requests
+- THIRD TASK6 COMMITestablishing traceability between commits, tasks and pull requests

 ## Step 1 - Create a New Repository
 Using your personal GitHub account [create a public, empty GitHub repository](https://github.com/new) called `CS471WorkflowsHomeworkAssignment`.